microsoft/Form-Recognizer-Toolkit/SampleCode/LabelingUX/README.md

 #### Start the application

-Switch back to root folder and start the server at port 4000, the client application at port 3000
+Run the command below to switch back to root folder and start the application, which runs the server at port 4000 and the client application at port 3000.

 ```sh
 cd ..
 npm run dev
 ```

-You should see Compiled successfully!" in your CLI, and the application should automatically open in your default browser with URL : <http://localhost:3000/label>
+Now, you should see "Compiled successfully!" in your terminal, and the application should automatically open in your default browser with URL : <http://localhost:3000/label>

 Now, since we have not set up input data, the Labeling UX application should look like this: